 Due to improved veterinary care and dietary habits, our pets are living longer and healthier lives than ever before.
 Senior dogs may need more rest.
 Somewhere quiet where they won’t be disturbed, in a soft, cozy bed, away from draughts.
 They may need to go out to the bathroom more frequently.
 Incontinence or changes in how often they need to go should be discussed with your vet.
 Make sure everything your dog needs is easily accessible, so they don’t have to go too far to find their water, food, toys and bed.
 Smooth, slippery floors can be difficult for senior dogs to walk on, so put a rug or carpet down to give them something to grip.

 It varies depending on the dog’s size.
-Small dogs are generally regarded as geriatric at the age of 7.
+Small dogs are generally regarded as geriatric at the age of seven.
 Larger breed dogs tend to have shorter lifespans, therefore are deemed geriatric when they’re approximately six years of age.

 What are the most common health issues experienced by senior dogs?